evanlucas/learnyoumongo/exercises/find/problem.md

 Here we will learn how to search for documents.

-For all of the exercises, the database is `learnyoumongo`.
+In this exercise the database name is `learnyoumongo`.
 So, the url would be something like: `mongodb://localhost:27017/learnyoumongo`

 Use the `parrots` collection to find all documents where `age`